Be a Better Communicator through Body Language Communications

 Arms give away the clues as to how open and receptive people are to everyone they meet and interact with, so keep your arms out to the side of your body or behind your back.
 This arm position shows people who are not scared to take on whatever comes your way and who meet things “full frontal”.
 In general terms the more outgoing you are as a person, the more you tend to use your arms with big movements.

 The quieter you are the less you move your arms away from your body.
 Keeping your arm movement midway is the most neutral position.
 When someone wants to come across in the best possible light, crossing the arms is a definite no-no.

 Obviously, if someone says something that gets your goat, then, by all means, show your disapproval by crossing them!

-The angle of the body in relation to others indicates our attitudes and feelings towards them.
-We angle toward people we find attractive, friendly, and interesting and angle ourselves away from those we don’t — it’s that simple!
+The angle of the body in relation to others gives an indication of our attitudes and feelings towards them.
+We angle toward people we find attractive, friendly and interesting and angle ourselves away from those we don’t — it’s that simple!

 Just changing your body language very slightly can have an amazing impact on the people around you.
 Using body language communications can make you much more efficient in knowing what isn’t being said.
 Practice it daily … like anything you need to be good at, it takes lots of practice.

 Mike Schoultz is a digital marketing and customer service expert.
 With 48 years of business experience, he consults on and writes about topics to help improve the performance of small business.
 Find him on G+, Facebook,Twitter, Digital Spark Marketing, and LinkedIn